 Charities and not-for-profit organisations now operate in an environment where they’re competing against their for-profit counterparts.
 Consumers come armed with more knowledge than ever and with the expectation that their investment will produce quantifiable results.

-With the evaporation of big block funding and hyper-competition for government-allocated vouchers, not-for-profits are exploring options to become more sustainable, whilst building on their existing offerings to the community.
+With the evaporation of big block funding and hyper-competition for government-allocated funding, not-for-profits are exploring options to become more sustainable, whilst building on their existing offerings to the community.

 That means there’s a drive for consolidation through mergers and acquisitions, strategic partnerships, income generation innovation and enhanced governance.
 The complexities of these operating models means our not-for-profit clients demand a more commercial approach to legal advice.

 The Maddocks Not-for-profit practice advises a wide range of clients in the sector, including:

 - medical research organisations

 - overseas aid organisations